-One piece of the calculation will be fixed with the task type selected.
-Then a second piece of information is added.
-Adding the third piece completes the calculation.
-In addition, all task types will take into consideration the resource availability calendars for resources.

-Below are some examples of resource assignement calculations.
+Below are some examples of resource assignment calculations.
 In all examples it is assumed that 1 day is 8 hours and resources have full availability on their calendars.

 If Duration and Work are entered Project 2010 will calculate Units

-For example: Duration is 5 days and the work is 200 hours Each person can work 40 hours within 5 days.
-Project 2010 will calculate 200 hours which will require 5 people to perform the work in 5 days.
-200 hours of work / 5 days = 5 units (100%)
+Example: Task duration is 10 days and the work is 400 hours Each person can work 80 hours within 10 days Project 2010 will calculate 400 hours in assigning 5 people to perform and complete the work in 10 days.
+400 hours of work / 10 days = 5 units (100%)

+This example answers the following question: How many people, working 8 hours per day, will it take to complete the task in 10 days?
+The answer is 5 people.

 If Work and Units are entered Project 2010 will calculate the Duration

-For example: Work is 200 hours and Units is 5 full time people.
-Each person can work 40 hours per week.
-The duration would calculate to be 5 days.
+Example: Work required is 400 hours and Units is 10 full time people (FTE) Each person can work 40 hours per week The duration calculation is 5 days

-200 hours / 5 units (100%) = 5 days duration
+400 hours / 10 units (100%) = 5 days duration

+This example answers the following question: How long will it take 10 people, working 8 hours per day to complete 400 hours of work?
+The answer is 5 days.

 If Duration and Units are entered Project 2010 will calculate Work